Best FPL Goalkeepers to pick in Gameweek 1 (2024/25)

 King and the heir

-You pick starting 4.5 million goalkeeper and 4.0 million backup goalkeeper from the same team.
+You pick a starting 4.5 million goalkeeper and a 4.0 million backup goalkeeper from the same team.
 So, when the 4.5m number one gets injured, you will automatically have his replacement on your bench.

 That way you will have coverage for 38 gameweeks for just 8.5 million in total.
 The disadvantage is, that 4.5m goalkeepers might not deliver so many points as you would need.